Social Interactions Models with Latent Structures: Large Sample Theory

 with probability at least $1-2G^{-1}n^{-2}$. \end{enumerate} \end{proposition} Proposition \ref{prop:first_step_npl}\ref{first-step-consistency} shows that $\widetilde{\zeta}_g$'s are consistent uniformly for $g\in[G]$.
-In the steps of C-Lasso or second NPL, we can actually start from these consistent first step estimators in the optimization.
+In the steps of C-Lasso or second-step NPL, we can actually start from these consistent first-step estimators in the optimization.
 By using this optimization strategy, it is also guaranteed that the post-classification estimators (and also $\widehat\theta$) are consistent.
-Therefore we can focus on the asymptotic normality in next subsection.
+Therefore, we can focus on the asymptotic normality in the next subsection.
 Part \ref{first-step-probability-vector} is a non-asymptotic result, derived from Hoeffding's inequality \citep{hoeffding1963probability}.
 Intuitively, the NPL estimator $\widetilde{\theta}_g$ is expected to be $\sqrt{n}$-consistent as each school $g$ has $n$ students.
-Then by Assumption \ref{npl}, $\widetilde{P}_g$ is a continuous function of $\widetilde{\theta}_g$ around $\theta_{g0}$, and hence this $\sqrt{n}$-convergence speed of $\widetilde{P}_g$ is reasonable.
-This result allows directly applying C-Lasso with $P_{g0}$ replaced by $\widetilde{P}_g$, as we will see that the classification consistency just requires $\sqrt{n}$-consistent estimators for the CCPs uniformly over $G$ groups.
-Moreover, as $P_g$ is a function of school-specific fixed effects $\mu_g$, which means the convergence speed cannot over-perform $n^{-1/2}$ in general.
+Then by Assumption \ref{npl}, $\widetilde{P}_g$ is a continuous function of $\widetilde{\theta}_g$ around $\theta_{g0}$, and hence this $\sqrt{n}$-convergence rate of $\widetilde{P}_g$ is reasonable.
+This result allows directly applying C-Lasso with $P_{g0}$ replaced by $\widetilde{P}_g$; as we will see, the classification consistency only requires $\sqrt{n}$-consistent estimators for the CCPs uniformly over $G$ groups.
+Moreover, $P_g$ is a function of school-specific fixed effects $\mu_g$, which means the convergence rate cannot outperform $n^{-1/2}$ in general.